TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-backup.md

 <a id="reference_13F8B5AFCD9049E380715D2EF0E33BDC__section_06BC55B8DB414173BBD71BEFB9F8F1BD"><p !!!
 !!!Note:
-	 RowStore does not support backing up disk stores on systems with live transactions, or when concurrent DML statements are being executed.
-See <a href="../../disk_storage/backup_restore_disk_store.html#backup_restore_disk_store" class="xref" title="When you invoke the snappy-shell backup command, RowStore backs up disk stores for all members that are running in the distributed system at that time.
+	 SnappyData does not support backing up disk stores on systems with live transactions, or when concurrent DML statements are being executed.
+See <a href="../../disk_storage/backup_restore_disk_store.html#backup_restore_disk_store" class="xref" title="When you invoke the snappy-shell backup command, SnappyData backs up disk stores for all members that are running in the distributed system at that time.
 Each member with persistent data creates a backup of its own configuration and disk stores.">Backing Up and Restoring Disk Stores</a>.</p>
 -   <a href="store-backup.html#reference_13F8B5AFCD9049E380715D2EF0E33BDC__section_B06049F2187548D2A567EB7C2AF6F1A6" class="xref">Syntax</a>
 -   <a href="store-backup.html#reference_13F8B5AFCD9049E380715D2EF0E33BDC__section_C75C621FB18D435D94E93BD865BA35E0" class="xref">Description</a>
 -   <a href="store-backup.html#reference_13F8B5AFCD9049E380715D2EF0E33BDC__section_E151532922C349FA99C2120880E82D1F" class="xref">Prerequisites and Best Practices</a>